aws-samples/generate-your-presentation-with-llm/README.md

 This approach:
 1. Provides better control over the output format
 2. Ensures consistent slide generation
-3. Maintains compatibility with all Claude 3 models
+3. Maintains compatibility with all Claude 3.5 and Amazon Nova models
 4. Improves error handling and validation

 ## Usage